Plantar Fasciitis Embolization (PFE)

 Overview of Plantar Fasciitis Embolization (PFE)

-Are you tired of waking up every morning with sharp heel pain?
-Have you tried stretching, injections, or orthotics—with no lasting relief?
+Are you tired of waking up every morning with foot pain?
+Have you tried stretching, injections, or expensive orthotics—with no lasting relief?

-At Advanced Vascular Centers, we offer a cutting-edge, minimally invasive treatment for chronic plantar fasciitis called Plantar Fasciitis Embolization (PFE).
-This revolutionary procedure targets the root cause of pain—without surgery, steroids, or long downtime.
+At Advanced Vascular Centers, we offer a novel, non-surgical treatment for plantar fasciitis called Plantar Fasciitis Embolization (PFE).
+This revolutionary procedure targets the root cause of pain—without surgery, steroids, or downtime.

 What Is Chronic Plantar Fasciitis?